akannap1/Command-line-tool/README.md

 * Run 'rspec spec'

 Assumptions
-* Assumption is data is all in json
+* data all is in json
+* number of keys are constant throughout all the data

 Features
 * New data can be added by inputting json files in json_data directory